Rethinking Functional Brain Connectome Analysis: Do Graph Deep Learning Models Help

+\modify{This intrinsic redundancy is quantified in Table.~\ref{effective_rank}, where the effective rank of the input node-feature matrices is found to be substantially lower than the feature dimensionality (7–38\% of feature dimensions across datasets), indicating that the input features reside in a low-dimensional subspace.
+In such a low-rank regime, message aggregation, which essentially acts as a low-pass filter \cite{li2018deeper} over the graph, tends to further amplify the shared components of node features and suppress distinctive variations, thereby progressively diminishing the predictive capability of the learned node representations, a process consistent with the over-smoothing \cite{smoothing} phenomenon observed in GDL models.}

+\modify{These observations suggest a mismatch between the prevailing formulation of functional brain connectome analysis (Pearson correlation–based connectivity with connection profile node features) and the inductive bias of message aggregation in current GDL models.
+Improving the alignment between brain representation and model architecture may help enhance the effectiveness of GDLs applied to functional brain connectome analysis.
+Future studies could explore alternative graph formulations and model variants that better account for the redundancy and low-rank characteristics of functional connectivity data, aiming to capture more meaningful and predictive neural patterns.}

-The proposed hybrid model, which integrates both linear and graph-based components, achieves robust prediction performance across datasets.
+Motivated by these observations, we develop a dual-pathway hybrid model that jointly leverages linear and graph-based representations to capture complementary aspects of brain connectivity.
+This hybrid model achieves robust predictive performance across datasets.
 The LM pathway leverages the strong predictive power inherent in the original functional brain connectivity, preserving the direct input-output relationship and avoiding feature distortions.
 Meanwhile, the GAT pathway improves upon previous models by using BOLD time series embeddings as node features, instead of connection profiles.
-BOLD time series embeddings retain the raw temporal dynamics and variability of ROIs' signals, which captures richer temporal information and mitigates over-smoothing issues linked to the strong linear dependencies and redundancy in connection profiles.
+BOLD time series embeddings retain the raw temporal dynamics and variability of ROIs' signals, which captures richer temporal information and mitigates over-smoothing issues linked to the strong dependencies and redundancy in connection profiles.